-Up to 25 % of patients have a prior family history, defined as the presence of the disease in multiple first degree relative or in at least one first degree relative diagnosed before the age of 60.
-In addition, smoking and a low fiber, high fat diet are other important environmental risk factors, whereas high yoghurt intake was found to be correlated with a decreased risk.
+Up to 25% of patients have a prior family history, defined as the presence of the disease in multiple first degree relatives, or in at least one first degree relative diagnosed before the age of 60.
+In addition, smoking and a low fiber, high fat diet are other important environmental risk factors, whereas high yogurt intake was found to be correlated with a decreased risk.

-Other factors that are associated with decreased risk are folate and calcium intake as well as estrogen replacement therapy.
-Regarding alcohol, studies have found increased association only in individuals who consume more than 30 grams per day and who already have a family history for the disease.
+Other factors that are associated with a decreased risk are folate and calcium intake, as well as estrogen replacement therapy.
+Regarding alcohol, studies have found an increased association only in individuals who consume more than 30 grams per day and who already have a family history for the disease.

 Pathology and Pathophysiology of Colon Cancer